eclipse-ankaios/ankaios/grpc/doc/swdesign/README.md

 Status: approved

-For each received connection request, the gRPC Agent Connection shall store the created From Server Channel in the Agent Senders Map.
+For each received connection request, the gRPC Agent Connection shall store the created FromServer Channel in the Agent Senders Map.

 Tags:
 - gRPC_Agent_Connection